-We often get asked how we accommodate for this and how our UX approach differs from project to project.
+We often get asked how we accommodate for this and how our UX design approach differs from project to project.
 We start every project with the same intention: creating the best experience for the user to achieve their end goal.
 One aspect of this is “learnability”, or simply, how easy it is to learn how to use a product or website.

 Take microwaves for instance - while they are quite complicated machines, with dozens of different models and brands - most users can operate a new microwave because they all centre around a similar interface.
-As new microwaves come onto the market, they adopt this interface because it is familiar to their audience and has a very high learnability.
+As new microwaves come onto the market, they adopt this interface because it is familiar to their audience and has very high learnability.

 This same principle applies to a lot of the UX decisions behind website design.
 For example, you’ll see sign-in (or login) buttons nearly always in the top right-hand corner of a website - as users have learnt to look in that area of the screen for that particular action.